(Thanks for sharing this sermon on Facebook over a 600 times!)

-Before we place our faith in Jesus, the Holy Spirit quickens and regenerates our soul which is dead in sin, disarms our innate hostility, removes our blindness, illumines our mind to the beauty of Jesus, creates spiritual understanding, turns our heart of stone to a heart of flesh, and enables us to delight in His Word.
+Before we place our faith in Jesus, the Holy Spirit quickens and regenerates our soul which is dead in sin, disarms our innate hostility to God’s holiness, removes our blindness, illumines our mind to the beauty of Jesus, creates spiritual understanding, turns our heart of stone to a heart of flesh, and enables us to delight in His Word.
 Then with our renewed affections, we willingly and gladly embrace Christ.

 The Prophet Ezekiel inspired by the Holy Spirit asserted, I will give them an undivided heart and put a new spirit in them; I will remove from them their heart of stone and give them a heart of flesh.
 Then they will follow my decrees and be careful to keep my laws.
 They will be my people, and I will be their God.

 God doesn’t want us to grumble against Him for the role He plays in our salvation.
 Don’t mumble and grumble against God.